History of Beltola: Brief history of Beltola

-The Basithashram or Basistha Temple also comes under Beltola Mouza.
-It was built by Ahom King Swargadeo Rajeswar Singha in the middle of eighteenth century.
-Early inhabitants of Beltola consisted mostly of Garos, Karbis, Lalungs, Rabha and Koch-Kachari, while small numbers of Manipuris, Kalitas and Muslims in Beltola are settlers of later periods.
-No records exist about the rulers of Beltola prior to Gaj Narayan of the Koch dynasty.
 In 1613 CE, Parikshit Narayan, the ruler of Koch Hajo, was defeated by the Mughals.
-He was taken as a prisoner and was escorted to Delhi where he had an audience with Mughal Emperor Jahangir.
-On acknowledging Mughal supremacy and on the agreement of annual tribute of four lakhs rupees, the Emperor returned his kingdom.
+He was taken as a prisoner and was escorted to Delhi, where he had an audience with Mughal Emperor Jahangir.
+On acknowledging Mughal supremacy and on the agreement of an annual tribute of four lakhs rupees, the Emperor returned his kingdom.
 While on his way back, Parikshit Narayan fell ill and died.
 On his death, the Mughals annexed his kingdom and set up Hajo as their headquarters in Assam.
-Bijit Narayan, the young son of Parikshit Narayan was set up as a tributary king of a small state, named after him, called Bijni.
-On the defeat of Parikshit Narayan, his two brothers Balinarayan and Gaj Narayan, fled to the Ahom Kingdom and sought refuge from Ahom King Swargadeo Pratap Singha.
-Swargadeo Pratap Singha had married the daughter of Parikshit Narayan, Mangaldohi, and later set up the Mangaldoi town on her respect.
-Owing to this matrimonial alliance, Swargadeo Pratap Singha granted refuge to these Koch princes.
-Meanwhile, the Mughal Governor demanded their extradition, which Swargadeo Pratap Singha refused.
-This and other causes of offence led the Mughal Governor to decide on the invasion of the Ahom Kingdom, leading to Ahom-Mughal conflict.
+Bijit Narayan, the young son of Parikshit Narayan, was set up as a tributary king of a small state, named after him, called Bijni.
+On the defeat of Parikshit Narayan, his two brothers Balinarayan and Gaj Narayan fled to the Ahom Kingdom and sought refuge from Ahom King Pratap Singha.
+Pratap Singha had married the daughter of Parikshit Narayan, Mangaldohi, and later set up the Mangaldoi town in her respect.
+Owing to this matrimonial alliance, Pratap Singha granted refuge to these Koch princes.

+Meanwhile, the Mughal Governor demanded their extradition, which Pratap Singha refused.
+This and other causes of offence led the Mughal Governor to decide on the invasion of the Ahom Kingdom, leading to the Ahom-Mughal conflict.
 The invading Mughal forces were defeated and driven back to their own territory.
-After the victory, in 1615 CE Swargadeo Pratap Singha installed Balinarayan as the tributary ruler of Darrang and renamed him as Dharmanarayan, while his brother Gaj Narayan was set up as a tributary ruler in Beltola.
+After the victory, in 1615 CE Pratap Singha installed Balinarayan as the tributary ruler of Darrang and renamed him as Dharmanarayan, while his brother Gaj Narayan was set up as a tributary ruler in Beltola.
 Gajnarayan was instructed to administer under the supervision of Borphukan, the Ahom viceroy of Lower Assam.
-Gaj Narayan and his descendants ruled Beltola as a tributary chiefs under the Ahom sovereigns.
-Treasury records of late Ahom period showed that the rulers of Beltola used to pay 2500 rupees as annual tribute to the Ahom Government.
-After the decline of Ahom supremacy and the fall of Ahom Kingdom in Assam, Beltola came under British occupation.
-After capturing the Ahom Kingdom, the British divided the erstwhile Ahom kingdom into Mouzas or revenue circle for the purpose of smooth administration.
+Gaj Narayan and his descendants ruled Beltola as tributary chiefs under the Ahom sovereigns.
+Treasury records of the late Ahom period showed that the rulers of Beltola used to pay 2500 rupees as annual tribute to the Ahom Government.
+The Basisthashram or Basistha Temple also comes under Beltola Mouza.
+It was built by Ahom King Rajeswar Singha in the middle of the 18th century.

+After the fall of the Ahom Kingdom in Assam, Beltola came under British occupation.
+The British divided the erstwhile Ahom Kingdom into Mouzas or revenue circles for smooth administration.
 In each Mouza, one Mouzadar was appointed who was entrusted with the task of collecting taxes and administration.
-The British reduced the status of Beltola from kingdom to Mouza and that of the ruler from King to Mouzadar, though certain terms were set up in favour of the royal family.
-Beltola Mouza was specially categorized as Raj Mouza or Principality.
-The rulers were allowed to retain the title of Raja in their names and the official post of the Mouzadar of Beltola was made hereditary and was reserved for the royal family of Beltola.
-After the independence of India in 1947, the Government of India abolished zamindari or system of land lords in 1956, due to which the royal family of Beltola lost much of their land rights.
-Later in 1974, the Government of India abolished all the special privileges bestowed to former royal families of India.
-The royal family of Beltola was also affected by these changes and the rank of Beltola Mouza was demoted from Raj Mouza to that of general category Mouza.
-The official post of Mouzadar remained with the royal family and till now the post of Mouzadar was held hereditarily by them, though they do not have any power of administration except collecting land taxes for Government of Assam.
+The British reduced the status of Beltola from a kingdom to a Mouza and that of the ruler from King to Mouzadar, though certain terms were set up in favour of the royal family.
+Beltola Mouza was specially categorised as Raj Mouza or Principality.
+The rulers were allowed to retain the title of Raja in their names, and the official post of the Mouzadar of Beltola was made hereditary and was reserved for the royal family of Beltola.
+After the independence of India in 1947, the Government of India abolished zamindarii or the system of land lords in 1956, due to which the royal family of Beltola lost much of their land rights.
+Later, in 1974, the Government of India abolished all the special privileges bestowed to former royal families of India.
+The royal family of Beltola was also affected by these changes, and the rank of Beltola Mouza was demoted from Raj Mouza to that of a general category Mouza.
+The official post of Mouzadar remained with the royal family, and till now the post of Mouzadar was held hereditarily by them, though they do not have any power of administration except collecting land taxes for the Government of Assam.